 eCommerce platforms make it very easy to set up an online store and expand your sales channels.
 We’ve spent hours investigating each platform’s features and testing their promises.
 Each has been assessed with practical business-use in mind – so you can make an informed decision.

-Retail eCommerce is set to grow to over $6 billion by 2024, so give this list a good going-over and pick one to get you jump-started!
+Retail eCommerce worldwide sales from 2014 to 2026 is set to grow to over $6 billion by 2024, so give this list a good going-over and pick one to get you jump-started!

 Thanks to increasingly borderless trade and newer technologies, businesses of any size can now hop onto that juicy eCommerce bandwagon with ease.